alexjpaz-twitch/bizhawk-crowd-shuffler/README.md

 ## Setup

-1. Install the [latest development version](https://ci.appveyor.com/project/zeromus/bizhawk-udexo/build/artifacts) of BizHawk (> 2.5.3)
+1. Install the [latest development version](https://ci.appveyor.com/project/zeromus/bizhawk-udexo/build/artifacts) of BizHawk (> 2.5.3 should be compatible)

 2. Download the latest release of this project [bizhawk-crowd-shuffler](https://github.com/alexjpaz-twitch/bizhawk-crowd-shuffler/releases/latest).

-3. Unzip `bizhawk-crowd-shuffler` inside of the folder that BizHawk is installed in from step 1
+3. Create a folder called `bizhawk-crowd-shuffler` hat BizHawk is installed in from **step 1** and unzip the release file from **step 2** inside of the newly created folder.

 4. Open the `bizhawk-crowd-shuffler` folder and copy any roms that you want shuffled into the `CurrenRoms` folder